-We have audited the financial statements of AB Capital Equity Fund Unit Investment Trust Fund (the Fund) operated by the Trust and Investments Division of AB Capital & Investment Corporation (the Company), which comprise the statements of financial position as at December 31, 20223 and 2022, and the statements of comprehensive income and statements of changes in net assets for the years then ended, and notes to the financial statements, including a summary of material accounting policy information.
+We have audited the financial statements of AB Capital Equity Fund Unit Investment Trust Fund ("the Fund") operated by the Trust and Investments Division ("the TID") of AB Capital & Investment Corporation ("the Company"), which comprise the statements of financial position as at December 31, 2024 and 2023, and the statements of comprehensive income and statements of changes in net assets for the years then ended, and notes to the financial statements, including a summary of material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund operated by the Trust and Investments Division of the Company as at December 31, 2023 and 2022, and its financial performance for the years then ended in accordance with Regulatory Accounting Principles of the Bangko Sentral ng Pilipinas.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund operated by the TID of the Company as at December 31, 2024 and 2023, and its financial performance for the years then ended in accordance with Regulatory Accounting Principles (RAP) of the Bangko Sentral ng Pilipinas (BSP).